BRADFORD RAIL:

 A modern station means faster, more reliable connections to Leeds, Manchester, and beyond.
 Cutting travel times will open up new opportunities for work, education, and leisure, making Bradford the gateway to the North.

-Drive Economic Growth
+• Drive Economic Growth

-This isn’t just about transport, it’s about opportunity.
-A new station will enhance commercial viability, attract investment, create jobs, and bring talent into the city.
+Bradford has one of the UK’s highest business start-up rates, but poor connectivity hampers access to wider markets and talent pools.A new station will enhance commercial viability, attract investment, create jobs, and bring talent into the city.
 Bradford’s businesses will thrive with easier access to a wider workforce, and fresh ideas will flow.

-Remove barriers to opportunity
+• Remove Barriers to opportunity

+Nearly 39% of the city’s population is under 25.
 A new station means better connections to jobs, apprenticeships, and universities.
 Young people in Bradford will have easier access to a wider job market and more opportunities for learning and growth.
 It’s about breaking down barriers and connecting people to the future.

-Reduce Car Dominance
+• Reduce Car Dominance

+Rail travel emits approximately 10 times less carbon per passenger than car travel, making it a significantly greener transport option.
 The Bradford Rail Programme is a major step toward a cleaner, low-carbon future.
 By shifting more journeys from road to rail, it will cut emissions, reduce congestion, and support West Yorkshire’s transition to sustainable, net-zero transport.

 If I could write to the little girl who grew up to be my mum…